 After having reached the momentous decision to form a Rotary Club in the Harbour / Torry / Tullos areas of Aberdeen the District Extension Officer, Alf Hyland, began to gather prospective members from that catchment area.

 For the first two months, whilst the club began to form, it met in the Imperial Hotel, Aberdeen with the very original steering committee consisting of James Anderson, Bill Doig, John McKay, Bill McKay, Jack Young and Norris Whyte.
-We are delighted to say that Norris is still an active member today.

 The club then moved to the Amatola Hotel where they continued to meet every Wednesday lunch time for the next six years in the bar (of course).
 The Inaugural Meeting was held at the Amatola on Wednesday 8th November 1967 and was attended by 35 founder members with 26 other Rotary Clubs being represented.